-Understanding blood glucose level ranges is key to both diabetes diagnosis and diabetes self-management.
+Understanding blood glucose level ranges can be a key part of diabetes self-management.

 This page states ‘normal’ blood sugar ranges and blood sugar ranges for adults and children with type 1 diabetes, type 2 diabetes and blood sugar ranges to determine people with diabetes.